Emergency First Aid at Work (EFAW)

 Can EFAW be completed online?

 No. The HSE is clear that practical first aid competencies must be physically assessed.
 Online-only first aid training does not meet the legal requirement under the Health and Safety (First-Aid) Regulations 1981 or the Approved Code of Practice L74.
-We’ve covered this in full here: Why Online-Only First Aid Training Is Not Compliant for Workplaces.
+We’ve covered this in full: Why Online-Only First Aid Training Is Not Compliant for Workplaces.

-Does this course follow the latest guidelines?
+Does this course follow the latest first aid guidelines?

 Further Reading